 - Scroll down and go to Languages and click on your selected Language.

 - You will see a tab saying ‘Offer to translate pages that aren’t in a language you read.’

-- Hit the button to the right and turn it ON and you are done.
-Now every time you land on a webpage with a foreign language, Google will offer you the translate option, and you can translate the entire webpage in just one click.
+- Hit the button to the right and turn it ON, and you are done.
+Now every time you land on a webpage with a foreign language, Google will offer you the translate option, and you can translate the entire website in just one click.

-- Go to the webpage you want to translate, right click and select Translate to English (or your selected language).
+- Go to the webpage you want to translate, right-click and select Translate to English (or your language chosen).

 Translate a webpage in Firefox

 Firefox has no translation feature by default.
 You can, however, add the number of languages you want to.
 To add a new language-

 - Click on the menu button on the top right corner of your browser